-Keep reading to discover 21 themed parties you can throw on your own for Halloween, complete with ideas for decorations, invitations and party-throwing.
+Keep reading to discover 21 Halloween theme party ideas to try, complete with ideas for decorations, invitations and party-throwing.

 1. Monster Mash

 What’s the first thing you think of when you hear “Halloween”?
 Frankenstein?
 Dracula?
 Mummies, ghosts, goblins?
 Halloween is the perfect opportunity to throw a Monster Mash.
 Find a recording of the famous “Monster Mash” song originally, sung by Bobby Pickett, and use some of the wording in your invitations.
 Adorn the house in monster-inspired decorations and play the whole Pickett album at your party.

 Halloween is all about candy and who doesn’t love Wonka candy?
 Your invitations can be just as sweet, in the shape of candy, with lots of glitter, and maybe even a SweeTart or two to lure them in!
 Set up different candy buffet stations throughout your house with your favorite Wonka candies like Laffy Taffy, Nerds, Fun Dip, Pixy Stix and SweeTarts.
 Don’t forget that big purple top hat to decorate!

 Maya Kalman, CEO and creative director of Swank Productions in New York City, says that Halloween is one of her company’s favorite holidays and they’ve thrown lots of themed parties.
 They even planned a Halloween wedding, which had a haunted house theme complete with fog, dark goblets, UV lighting, skeleton hands holding place cards, and a costumed waitstaff of ghosts and zombies.